Iasi Fast Facts

 Admission charge

-The original interior paintings were completed by Russian artists sent to Iasi by the Tsar.
+The original interior paintings were completed by Russian artists sent to Iasi by the Tsar of Russia.
 In 1882, the frescoes were removed when French architect Lecomte de Nouy set about redesigning the interior after several fires and six earthquakes damaged the structure.
 Original fragments of the frescoes are still preserved in the nearby Gothic Hall museum (Open: Tue.-Sun.
 10am - 4pm.
 Admission charge).

 The interior boasts the tombs of a number of famous Romanians, including the founder of this church, Vasile Lupu, Prince Alexandru Ioan Cuza, and Prince Dimitrie Cantemir.
 In 1994, the church reopened as a monastery.
 The three patron saints (Basil the Great, Gregory of Nazianzus and John Crysostom) are celebrated here on January 30.